Shanthilalk/booksky/README.md

 # booksky
 A simple web application where we can simply add our favorite book name with author name and description.
+Build by HTML, CSS, JavaScript.